SwiftedMind/Processed/README.md

 }
 ```

 The interesting thing here is that almost everything inside the method is boilerplate.
 You always have to cancel any previous loading tasks, create a new task, set the `.loading` state and you always have to end with either a `.loaded` state or an `.error` state.
-The only part that's unique to this specific situation is calling `fetchNumbers()`.
+The only part that's unique to this specific situation is actually loading the data.

 And that's exactly what Processed helps with.
 It hides that boilerplate behind a set of easy to use types and property wrappers.
 Let's have a look at how it works.